How to design the perfect kid’s bedroom

-While of course every child, and every room for that matter, is different we think there are a few general guidelines which apply to all…
+While of course every child (and every room for that matter) is different we think there are a few general guidelines which apply to all…

 Stick to a soothing colour scheme

-Whether you opt for painting or wallpapering the walls of your child’s bedroom, with think it’s best to go for a serene neutral or pastel colour.
+Whether you opt for painting or wallpapering the walls of your child’s bedroom, we think it’s best to go for a serene neutral or pastel colour.
 Intense colours such as purples, reds and bright pinks have been proven to inhibit a good night’s sleep.
 Therefore go for a soft and soothing neutral or pastel colour scheme.

 Letting your child get that wallpaper or mural of their favourite cartoon character can be a risky business, while they may appreciate it a first.
 They may find that having Megatron starring at them while they try to sleep gets a little scary.